blegloannec/CodeProblems/AdventOfCode/SynacorChallenge/README.md

 $ python3 emulator.py challenge.bin
 ```

-To replay some registered inputs at the beginning, then take the hand on the game, and logs inputs, use:
+To replay some recorded inputs at the beginning, then take back control of the game, while still logging inputs, use:
 ```
-$ cat input_prefix - | tee input_log | python3 emulator.py challenge.bin
+$ cat recorded_inputs - | tee inputs_log | python3 emulator.py challenge.bin
 ```

 ### Maze solver